dunliang0513/dunliang0513/README.md

 # Hello, I'm Dun Liang 👋

-As a fourth-year Computer Science student with a deep passion for Artificial Intelligence and Networking, my journey into the world of AI began during high school when I first witnessed Tesla unveil its autopilot driving technology.
-This moment sparked a curiosity that has since grown into a relentless drive to understand how AI can transform our lives and reshape the future.

-Fueled by this passion, I pursued a degree in Computer Science with a specialization in AI, building a strong foundation in programming languages such as Python, Java, and C, as well as expertise in data structures, algorithms, and computer vision.
-My academic journey has allowed me to explore the fascinating intersection of AI and software engineering, and I am particularly intrigued by how AI can be applied to solve real-world problems and enhance everyday life.

-As I transition into my final year, I am eager to deepen my understanding of Artificial Intelligence and Networking and contribute to innovative projects that leverage cutting-edge technologies.
-My ultimate goal is to advance the boundaries of AI, working on impactful solutions that bridge technology and human experiences.

-With a passion for continuous learning and a commitment to fostering growth and innovation, I am excited about the opportunities to make meaningful contributions to this rapidly evolving industry as an AI Engineer.

-Here's a bit more about myself:
+I’m a **Full Stack AI Engineer at Venture Corporation**, where I work across the full development stack — from **frontend and backend systems** to **AI and Edge AI model development and deployment**.
+My work bridges software engineering and artificial intelligence to build efficient, intelligent systems that run seamlessly from **cloud to edge**.

+My journey into AI began back in high school when I first witnessed **Tesla’s autopilot** — a moment that sparked my fascination with how intelligent technology can transform the way we live.
+Since then, I’ve been driven by curiosity and a passion for building solutions that connect innovation with real-world impact.

+I enjoy developing **end-to-end AI pipelines**, integrating **deep learning models** into production environments, and optimizing them for **embedded hardware platforms** such as **NVIDIA Jetson** and **Hailo AI accelerators**.
+Beyond AI, I also love creating **intuitive frontends** and **scalable backend architectures** that bring these intelligent systems to life.

+With a continuous drive to learn and innovate, I aim to push the boundaries of **applied AI and Edge AI**, designing systems that make technology more human-centered and impactful.

+---

-## 🔭 Specializations
+## 🔭 Areas of Expertise

-- **Artificial Intelligence (AI):** I have a keen interest in AI, from machine learning algorithms to machine learning and computer vision.
-- **Networking:** Understanding the intricacies of network protocols and architectures fascinates me.

-## 🚀 Programming Languages & Libraries

-I'm proficient in a variety of programming languages and AI/ML libraries:

-- Python
-- Java
-- C++
-- TensorFlow
-- PyTorch
-- Pandas
-- NumPy
-- Matplotlib
+- **Artificial Intelligence (AI) & Edge AI:** Model training, optimization, and deployment on embedded devices.
+- **Full Stack Development:** Building responsive frontends, scalable APIs, and cloud-integrated systems.
+- **Computer Vision & Machine Learning:** Deep learning, object detection, and real-time inference.
+- **Software Engineering:** End-to-end pipeline integration, version control, and CI/CD workflows.

+---

+## 💻 Tech Stack

+**Languages:**
+Python, Java, C++, JavaScript, TypeScript

+**Frameworks & Tools:**
+React, Tailwind CSS, Redux-Saga, TensorFlow, PyTorch, OpenCV

+**Backend & Cloud:**
+Node.js, Express, AWS (SageMaker, EC2, S3), Supabase, Prisma

+**Hardware & Edge:**
+NVIDIA Jetson, Hailo AI accelerators

+**Data Tools:**
+Pandas, NumPy, Matplotlib, scikit-learn

+---

-## 📚 Education
+## 🎓 Education

+**Bachelor of Computing (Computer Science)**
-- **National University of Singapore (NUS)**
+**National University of Singapore (NUS)**
-  - Bachelor of Computing in Computer Science
-  - Focus Area: Artificial Intelligence and Computing Network
+- Focus Area: Artificial Intelligence & Computer Networks
-  - Student Exchange Program: Nanjing University
+- Student Exchange: Nanjing University
-  - Expected Graduation: August 2025
+- **Graduated:** August 2025

 Here’s an updated **Project Showcase** section for your README, including your requested projects with key contributions, learning points, and key features: